 - Heavy Themes in Artwork

 - Themes in Music (and why)

-Body 3 - Lyrical Meaning
+3d body paragraph - Lyrical Meaning

-- Use of sarcasm, irony.
+- Use of sarcasm, irony

-- Threatening messages delivered very softly.
+- Threatening messages delivered very softly

+The goal of the conclusion is, to sum up, everything that was stated in body paragraphs.
 Implement your thesis and provide significance.
 Explain why the topic you chose is valuable, giving it importance in the real world.
 This step can be very subjective, so that is entirely up to you.

 To Sum Up